MyZenKey/sp-sdk-ios/README.md

 ### CocoaPods

-You can include the ProjectVerifyLogin SDK in your project as a development Cocoapod.
+You can include the ProjectVerifyLogin SDK in your project as a development CocoaPod.
 After you place the source code in your repository, add the following to your Podfile.

 ```ruby
   pod 'CarriersSharedAPI', path: '{your-relative-path}/CarriersSharedAPI.podspec'